 Some physical flaws (like acne scars) have a cosmetic cure.
 Whereas others (like my large forehead) are with us for life.
 In theory, some flaws can and should be worked on.
 A spiteful tendency and quick-tempered rage for example, isn’t healthy to embrace.

-Though flaws will always be with us.
-A plastic surgeon cannot edit a flawless canvas.
-You can take the best eyes, lips and cheekbones in the world, put them together, and it will have faults.
-So physical flaws can modify – providing you are doing it for yourself, nevertheless, the term never really leaves a human.
+I’m not against plastic surgery and cosmetic procedures as I understand we may feel a flaw affects our confidence.
+With that being said, flaws will always be with us.
+A plastic surgeon cannot produce a flawless canvas.
+You can take the best eyes, lips and cheekbones in the world, put them together and still find fault.
+Physical flaws can modify (providing you adapt them for yourself), but the term never quite leaves a human.

 Take a step back

 It’s easy to objectify and blow micro-issues out of proportion: that spot on your chin – is a spot on your chin.
 To you it’s a spot invading your entire face and making you look like a Dalmatian.
 Kendall Jenner has been photographed several times with spots, as have many other stars over the years.
 Cameron Diaz famously suffered from severe acne and still found success as a model – once labelled the highest paid Hollywood actress.